9-Nine

 9-Nine is a Japanese adult visual novel series developed and published by Palette.
 It was released for Windows in four episodes from April 2017 to April 2020, with a final episode released in April 2021.
 It was later ported to the PlayStation 4 and Nintendo Switch in June 2022.
 An English version of the visual novels was released by Sekai Project from February 2019 to March 2021.
 An all-aged extra episode was released in April 2021.
 A manga adaptation with art by Izumi Kawachi has been serialized online via Futabasha's Gaugau Monster website since October 2021.
 An anime television series adaptation produced by PRA, titled 9-Nine: Ruler's Crown, aired from July to September 2025.
-A spin-off to the visual novels will be released in Q4 2025.
+A spin-off to the visual novels, As:9-Nine: Arteisia, was released in June 2026.

 Plot

 Shiromitsugawa City is a sleepy college town consisting of various high schools.
 Living by himself away from his family, Kakeru Niimi enjoys a peaceful life as an ordinary student until a major earthquake shatters the sacred artifact at the local Hakuda Tsukumo Shrine.

-In the wake of this event where Kakeru's world is now connected to an alternate world, artifacts that awaken superhuman abilities begin to show up in young men and women in the town, and one such Artifact User emerges as a serial killer.
+In the wake of this event, where Kakeru's world is now connected to an alternate world, artifacts that awaken superhuman abilities begin to show up in young men and women in the town, and one such Artifact User emerges as a serial killer.

-Kakeru is approached by his classmate Miyako Kujo to track down this serial killer, and in doing so becomes embroiled in the ensuing chaos between the Artifact Users.
+Kakeru is approached by his classmate Miyako Kujo to track down this serial killer, and in doing so, becomes embroiled in the ensuing chaos between the Artifact Users.